On energy consistency of intermediate states in HLL-type MHD Riemann solvers: Introduction

-In this work, we introduce a physical consistency condition that has been somewhat overlooked in the designs of Riemann solvers and show how we may improve the robustness of HLL-type schemes with simple modifications, especially for multi-dimensional simulations with strong magnetic fields.
-Moreover, the two-state approximation of the HLLC-type Riemann solver has been changed to improve the resolution for the magnetic field, and the assumptions used in the HLLD scheme have also been revised to be more consistent for different equations.
+In this work, we introduce a consistency condition for calculating intermediate energies between the Riemann fan and demonstrate how simple modifications can enhance the robustness of HLL-type MHD Riemann solvers, particularly in multi-dimensional simulations with strong magnetic fields.
+Moreover, the two-state approximation of the HLLC-type Riemann solver has been modified to enhance resolution of the magnetic field, and the assumptions used in the HLLD scheme have been revised to ensure greater consistency across different equations.

 The structure of this paper is as follows.
 In the next section, we briefly discuss the ideal MHD equations.
 In section~\ref{sec:flux}, we introduce the basics of HLL-type MHD Riemann solvers.
-Section~\ref {sec:consistency} discusses the numerical behaviours of HLL-type MHD schemes in two typical scenarios.
-Then, in section~\ref{sec:newHLLC}, the physical consistency condition is proposed, and an HLLC scheme and an HLLD scheme are designed correspondingly.
-The numerical test cases are shown in section~\ref{sec:cases}.
+Section~\ref {sec:consistency} discusses the numerical behaviours of HLL-type schemes in two typical scenarios.
+Then, in section~\ref{sec:newHLLC}, the energy consistency condition is proposed, and an HLLC scheme and an HLLD scheme are designed accordingly.
+The numerical test cases are presented in section~\ref{sec:cases}.
 Finally, the conclusions are given in the last section.